Is expansion blind to the spatial curvature?: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Centre of Excellence in Astrophysics and Astrochemistry of Nicolaus Copernicus University in Toru\'n, and by the Polish National Science Centre under grant 2022/44/C/ST9/00078.
-I am grateful to Pierre Mourier for constant discussions and commentaries on the manuscript.
-I thank Julien Bel and Christian Marinoni for insightful discussions.
+Q.V. is supported by the Centre of Excellence in Astrophysics and Astrochemistry of Nicolaus Copernicus University in Toru\'n, and by the Polish National Science Centre under Grant No. 2022/44/C/ST9/00078.
+V.P. has received support from the European Research Council under the European Union’s HORIZON-ERC-2022 (Grant Agreement No. 101076865).
+This project has received support from the European Union’s Horizon 2020 research and innovation program under the Marie Skodowska-Curie Grant Agreement No. 860881-HIDDeN.
+These results have been made possible thanks to LUPM's cloud computing infrastructure founded by Labex Ocevu, and France-Grilles.
+We are grateful to Pierre Mourier for constant discussions and commentaries on the manuscript.
+We thank Julien Bel and Christian Marinoni for insightful discussions.